mlswg/mls-extensions/draft-ietf-mls-extensions.md

 The safe exporter is constructed from an Exporter Tree, tree of secrets with the same structure as the Secret Tree defined in {{Section 9 of RFC9420}}, with two
 differences: First, an Exporter Tree always has 2<sup>16</sup> leaves, corresponding to the 16 bits of a ComponentID value.
+(As with the Secret Tree, the nodes of the tree can be generated on-demand, for space-efficiency.)
 Second, the root of the Exporter Tree is the `application_export_secret`, an additional secret derived from the `epoch_secret` at the beginning of the epoch in the same way as the other secrets listed in Table 4 of {{!RFC9420}} using the label `"application_export"`.

 This tree defines one exported secret per ComponentID.
 The secret for a a